Do Autistic People Understand Sarcasm?

 Understanding Sarcasm in Autism Spectrum

-In order to understand the connection between autism spectrum and sarcasm comprehension, it is important to first gain a basic understanding of autism spectrum and what sarcasm entails.
+In order to understand the connection between autism spectrum disorder and sarcasm comprehension, it is important to first gain a basic understanding of autism spectrum and what sarcasm entails.

 Introduction to Autism Spectrum